 Coordinated framework agreements in Sweden

-In 2020, the total turn-over derived from these coordinated framework agreements has approximately amounted to EUR 1 billion annually.
-This can be compared to the total value of goods and services procured by central, regional and local public authorities in Sweden which amounts to approximately EUR 50 billion annually (about 17 % of GDP).
-These figures are very rough but they might provide a reference as to the economic scope of the national framework agreements in Sweden.
+In 2020, the total turn-over derived from the coordinated framework agreements amounted to approximately EUR 1.4 billion (SEK 13,9 billion).
+This can be compared to the total value of goods and services procured by central, regional and local public authorities in Sweden which amounts to approximately EUR 80 billion (SEK 800 billion 2014) (about 18 % of GDP).
+These figures are approximate but give a rough idea of the economic scope of the coordinated framework agreements in Sweden.

 The National Procurement Services work is carried out in accordance with defined processes to ensure quality in our procurement and contract management activities.
 An electronic procurement system was implemented in 2011.